dimk1301/Guides/test-guide.md

 1. **On your laptop:** Fast tools that warn you instantly.
 You can bypass them locally if you're testing, but they exist to save you a headache later.
 2. **In CI/CD:** The unskippable automated gate.
 If the CI/CD pipeline finds a hardcoded password or a critical flaw, it *will* block the merge.

-**Repo Rules:** You need signed commits (so we know who wrote the code) and a second reviewer to approve your PR.
+**Repo Rules:** You need signed commits (so we know who wrote the code), a CODEOWNERS file so the right reviewer gets pulled in automatically, a shared .gitignore baseline so secrets and build junk never get committed in the first place, and a second reviewer to approve your PR.

 ```mermaid
 flowchart TD